phantomfait/flask-chat-app/README.md

   to open the Flask app:
-  run python main.py in the terminal for local testing or use docker compose up if running it with Docker Compose
+  run python main.py in the terminal for local testing or use docker compose up if running it with Docker (first build it)